Have you been looking to open a bank account but have no money to get started? There are some ways to bank with no deposit required.

 Assuming you don’t have another account at a bank or credit union, you can ask a trusted friend or family member to help.

-Give them cash and ask them to send you the money from their bank or credit union through a service like Zelle or Venmo.
+Give them cash and ask them to send you the money through a service such as PayPal or Venmo.
 These services are free and you can link them to your online bank account.

 4. Deposit With Cash